exercism/v3/reference/types/README.md

 These are types common to many different languages.
 Track-specific sub-types could be covered by specific track exercises.

+## Contributing

+Thanks for wanting to contribute to Exercism's type reference documents!
+Contributions are very welcome!

+To contribute, check the list below to see which documents have already been written.
+You can then contribute by submitting a PR to update an existing document, or to add a missing document.

+## References

 - [Array](./array.md)
 - [Big integer](./big_integer.md)
 - [Bit](./bit.md)